Countly/countly-server/README.md

 ##How do I install Countly server?

-You can either download all files from [Sourceforge](http://sf.net/projects/countly), or get code from Github (this page).

 We provide a beautiful installation sript (`bin/countly.install.sh`) with countly-server package that installs and configures everything required to run Countly Server.